 Publications and Documents

-- Share No More: The Criminalization of Efforts to Feed People in Need
+- National Coalition for the Homeless - Share No More: The Criminalization of Efforts to Feed People in Need, Report 2014

-- NLCHP - No Safe Place: The Criminalization of Homelessness in U.S. Cities
+- National Law Center on Homelessness & Poverty (NLCHP) - No Safe Place: The Criminalization of Homeless in U.S. Cities